 RAN3 would like to further inform SA2 that RAN3 agreed to rename the NGAP “DL data notification” message to “RAN paging request” message.
 RAN3 also agreed to include the ‘DL signalling indication’ in the “RAN paging request” message to differentiate DL signalling and DL data.

-Answer 1: SA2 thanks RAN3 for the information and SA2 has approved CRs to correct our specs accordingly.
+Answer 1: SA2 thanks RAN3 for the information and SA2 has approved related CRs to correct our specs accordingly.

 In addition, RAN3 would like to inquire whether there is need to include the ‘eRedCap indication’ in the NGAP INITIAL UE MESSAGE message, to enable possible charging and policy control and differentiation of eRedCap devices, as was done in the past releases for Rel-17 RedCap UEs.